Olive Dehn: Personal life and legacy

 She described herself as a "granarchist" and did not have rules at home.
 Dehn was married to the actor and libertian anarchist David Markham from 5 June 1937 until his death in 1983.
 They had four daughters: Sonia, Petra, Kika and Jehane.
 Through the marriages of her daughters Kika and Jehane, Dehn was the mother-in-law of the actors Roger Lloyd-Pack and Corin Redgrave.
-She died on 21 March 2007, in Wych Cross, East Sussex.
+She died on 21 March 2007, at her home in Coleman's Hatch, East Sussex.

 The Olive Dehn Papers are stored at the Seven Stories in Newcastle.
 Her papers were deposited at the museum by her daughters.